oscaram007/elrayo4.0/README.md

 ```
 el-rayo/
-└── index.html    ← The entire game lives here (~1,400 lines)
+└── index.html ➡️ The entire game lives here (~1,400 lines)
 ```

 That's it.
 One file.
 No build process, no dependencies, no install steps.
-No folder called `node_modules` that weighs more than a small car. 🚗
+No folder called `node_modules` that weighs more than a heavyweight champion. 👑

 ---